klementng/subextractor/README.md

 ### Postprocessing

 Once the extraction is complete, the tool runs a postprocessor that edits the subtitle files using the [pysubs2](https://pypi.org/project/pysubs2/) package.
-The tool executes a default workflow defined in [postprocess.yml](./postprocess.yml) or a custom workflow.
+The tool executes a default workflow defined in [postprocess.yml](./postprocess.yml) (or a custom defined workflow).

 ## Installation / Usage

-### Docker Run

-To use the script via Docker run:

-## Installation / Usages

 ### Docker run